 How do I apply for planning permission?

 You should seek planning permission from your local planning authority.
-You will be able to either download the appropriate forms or source paper copies from the relevant body.
+You will be able to either download the appropriate forms online, or request/collect paper copies from them.

-You will likely have to pay a fee when you submit the application, with the amount depending on what type of planning permission you wish to undertake.
+You will likely have to pay a fee when you submit the application - the fee will vary depending on the type of planning permission you wish to undertake.

 I carried out major alterations without permission – is there a time limit on enforcement procedures?

-The relevant authorities must take action within either four or ten years; exactly how long will depend on the nature of the breach.
+The relevant authorities must take action within either four or 10 years; exactly how long will depend on the nature of the breach.

 We strongly advise that you seek professional advice before beginning the processes around building or modifying a commercial structure, or converting a building into commercial premises.